mrspp/uuid-generator/README.md

-A tiny webapp which generate UUID version 7.
+A tiny webapp which generates UUID version 7.